DiogoSilva1904/CineMax/README.md

 | Rafael Vilaça | rafael.vilaca@ua.pt | 107476 | Team Leader |
 | Rafael Kauati | rafaelkauati@ua.pt | 105925 | DevOps Master |

+## Running
+Ensure you have docker installed, with Dokcer Compose available:

+To run the development environment:

+## Demo

+The demo can be viewed [here](https://youtu.be/2gMAwDJ-4PQ).

 ##  Project Bookmarks